 “People with BDD repeatedly change or examine the offending body part to the point that the obsession interferes with other aspects of their life.
 Several studies show that 7 to 12 percent of plastic surgery patients have some form of BDD.
 Plus, the majority of BDD patients who have cosmetic surgery do not experience improvement in their BDD symptoms, often asking for multiple procedures on the same or other body features [apa.org]”

 If you think you may have BDD, Take This Questionnaire.

 Additional Benefits of Cosmetic Surgery

 Cosmetic surgery may be able to help with:

 - Life satisfaction

 - Mental and physical health

 If you are seeking a plastic surgeon in Houston for a surgical or non-invasive cosmetic procedure, visit Dr. Linville.
 Linville Plastic Surgery provides the top treatment in Texas and the US.
-As one of the few double Board-Certified plastic surgeons in Houston and the Woodlands, Dr. Linville is committed to helping his patients achieve their medical and aesthetic goals.
+As one of the few double Board-Certified plastic surgeons in Houston, Dr. Linville is committed to helping his patients achieve their medical and aesthetic goals.
 If you are looking for specialized procedures using the latest technology and practices, Call 713-300-2567 or Contact Dr. Linville Today!